aidanscannell/reproducible-research-project-template/README.md

 # Reproducible Academic Research Project Template
-This repository contains as a basic template for making a reproducible research paper.
+This repository contains a basic template for making a reproducible research paper.
 Running `make all` in the top level directory should:
 1. make a python virtual environment and install dependencies in `requirements.txt`
 2. (optional) run all experiments